 • Measures to encourage more employers to provide coverage, such as the small employer tax credit and health insurance exchanges;

 • Insurance reform measures to require insurers and employers to provide better coverage, such as the elimination of lifetime and annual limits and preexisting condition restrictions;

 • Measures to reduce costs such as grants for wellness programs and the provision of larger incentives in wellness programs; and

 • Measures to greatly reduce the number of uninsured, such as the expansion of Medicaid, the requirement that large employers provide coverage or face financial penalties, the requirement that individuals obtain coverage or face penalties, and mandates on coverage for adult dependent children.

 Note: The Supreme Court has ruled the ACA is constitutional, including the individual mandate (National Federation of Independent Business v.
 Sebelius, 132 S. Ct.
 2566 (2012)) and the ACA exchange subsidies (King v.
 Burwell, 135 S. Ct.
 2580 (2015)).

-In December 2019, the 5th U.S. Circuit Court of Appeals agreed with the district court that the individual mandate is unconstitutional as amended, but it remanded the case to the lower court for a more thorough analysis of how much of the broader ACA should be invalidated as a result.
-Meanwhile, the ACA remains in effect as ...
+In December 2019, the 5th U.S. Circuit Court of Appeals agreed with the district court that the individual mandate is unconstitutional as amended, but it remanded the case to the lower court for a more thorough analysis of how much of the broader ACA should be invalidated as a result (Texas v.
+United States, 945 F.3d 355 (5th Cir.
+2019)).
+Meanwhile, the case has been appealed to the Supreme Court, and the ACA remains in ...